 "Americans are united by their history and by a faith in progress, justice, and freedom," writes President Kennedy

 President Kennedy, who now so prematurely and tragically belongs to history, not only made history himself but wrote it with depth and eloquence.
 His heightened perceptions of it pervaded his actions and his public papers.
 Astonishingly in so busy a man, he could even find time in the White House to keep up his intellectual interests, to read good books, and to write prefaces and occasional pieces.
-Last year he was kind enough, at our request, to furnish an introduction to a sixteen-volume set of books that we created, The American Heritage New Illustrated History of the United States, recently published by the Dell Publishing Company.
+Last year he was kind enough, at our request, to furnish an introduction to a sixteen-volume set of books that we created, The American Heritage New Illustrated History of the United States.
 It would have been easy enough to muster a few bland platitudes, and dash them off, as so many people do in such circumstances, but that was not his way.
 Instead he sent us this moving essay.
 It compresses into brief compass much of the philosophy that animates the historical profession.
 We are proud to reprint it here.

 There is little that is more important for an American citizen to know than the history and traditions of his country.
 Without such knowledge, he stands uncertain and defenseless before the world, knowing neither where he has come from nor where he is going.
 With such knowledge, he is no longer alone but draws a strength far greater than his own from the cumulative experience of the past and a cumulative vision of the future.